 Want to get your PlayStation 4 Pro fully kitted out?
-Here's a look at four accessories that may not be essential pick-ups, but they'll help you make the most of your fresh console.
+Here's a look at five accessories that may not be essential pick-ups, but they'll help you make the most of your fresh console.

-Cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
-It's not as refined as those pricier rivals, as we had some technical issues during our review testing – but when it works well, it can be pretty brilliant.
-You'll need the PlayStation Camera (£39) for this, which is included in some bundles but not others, and will probably want PlayStation Move remotes (£70 for two) as well.
+Now much, much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
+It's not as refined as those pricier rivals, but it has arguably the best VR game selection today.
+You'll need the PlayStation Camera (£35) for this, which is included in most bundles today, and will probably want PlayStation Move remotes (£60 for two) as well.

-You can find much pricier gaming headsets and certainly some cheaper ones too, but Sony's Wireless Stereo Headset 2.0 (a.k.a. the Gold Wireless Headset in the States) finds the sweet spot in terms of price, sound quality, comfort, and build strength.
+You can find much pricier gaming headsets and certainly some cheaper ones too, but Sony's Gold Wireless Headset finds the sweet spot in terms of price, sound quality, comfort, and build strength.
 It's incredibly easy to use, has great 7.1 virtual surround sound, and folds up for better storage too.

 Calling Sony's now-faded handheld system an accessory is a bit of a stretch, we admit – but Remote Play is such an awesome feature that we can't help but recommend it.
 The Vita can tap into a wireless connection and stream gameplay from your PS4 console wherever you are, letting you play top-end games on the go with minimal degradation… assuming you have a strong connection, of course.